Alejogb1/job-board/blog-data/why-isnt-my-admins-delete-user-link-working-with-devise.md

 <%= button_to "Delete User", admin_user_path(user), method: :delete %>
 ```

-Okay, this is much better.
+, this is much better.
 This uses Rails form helpers and will send a `DELETE` request with CSRF token (as long as you have `<%= csrf_meta_tags %>` in your layout file).
-However, if you did not implement authorization, *any* authenticated user could delete another user.
+However, if you did not implement authorization, _any_ authenticated user could delete another user.
 This is clearly not good.
 We need to add authorization.
 Let’s assume, for the sake of example, that we can authorize admin users using the `admin` boolean column on the `users` model.
 Here’s the code:

 ```ruby
 # app/controllers/admin/users_controller.rb